On the Road

 Expect the Unexpected on the Road

-- If you are headed to a party and plan to drink alcohol, designate a driver or use a car service to make sure you get home safely.
+- Plan to use a driver or car service to make sure you get home safely if you drink alcohol.

 In the Home

 Decorate Your Tree With Your Kids in Mind

 - Kids are curious and will want to play with the ornaments on the tree, so you might as well prepare.
 Move the ornaments that are breakable or have metal hooks towards the top of the tree.
 That makes room at the bottom for the ones that are safer for young kids.

 Water the Tree Regularly